whitejm/sn/README.md

 # subnotes

-A Flutter app for study notes and flashcards.
+A Flutter app for study notes and flashcards in one document.
 Uses Pocketbase for the backend.